rclone/rclone/MANUAL.md

 ### Synopsis

-Remove the contents of path.
+Remove the files in path.
 Unlike `purge` it obeys include/exclude filters so can be used to selectively delete files.

+`rclone delete` only deletes objects but leaves the directory structure alone.
+If you want to delete a directory and all of its contents use `rclone purge`

 Eg delete all files bigger than 100MBytes